 Cohen also points out that it can cost more to be tall, from additional food needs to more expensive clothes and the desire to have big things like houses with high ceilings (interestingly, there is a growing debate about whether obese people should pay for their environmental and social footprint, but no one is calling for that for taller people).

-The average height of American men is about 5 feet 9 inches, for American women almost 5 feet 4 inches.
+The average height of American men is about 5 feet 9 inches and for American women almost 5 feet 4 inches.
 In over one hundred years now no president of the United States has been below the average height.
-He believes that the advantages that height bring in are rooted in our evolutionary decision about who was more powerful.
+He believes that the advantages that height brings are rooted in our evolutionary decision about who was more powerful.

 “When humans evolved as a species and still lived in the jungle or the plains, they attributed leadership qualities to taller men because they thought they could be better protectors,” said the judge. ”